How to Treat Cystitis – Symptoms, and Causes

 Cystitis rarely causes complications.
 However, in some cases, when treatment is inadequate or nonexistent, bacteria can go back to the kidneys, and this is known as nephritis or pyelonephritis.
 This kind of complication is very problematic.

-About one in three cystitides heals itself, drinking a lot (about 3 l per day) and urinating often.
-But if symptoms do not disappear after 24 hours, consult a doctor and treat with antibiotics.
+About one in three cystitides heal themselves, by drinking a lot (about 3 l per day) and urinating often.
+But if symptoms do not disappear after 24 hours, consult a doctor and treat them with antibiotics.
 Symptoms of pyelonephritis: fever, back pain with or without urinary pain.
 If you have these symptoms you may require an urgent consultation.

 How to prepare for the consultation?